oneoaas-golib/bosun/docs/definitions.md

 Since templating is based on Go's template language, certain types will be returned.
 Understanding these types can help you construct richer alert notifications.

 #### Event
+An Event represent a change in the [severity state](/usage#severity-states) within the [duration of an incident](/usage#the-lifetime-of-an-incident).
+When an incident triggers, it will have at least one event.
 An Event contains the following fields

- * Warn: A pointer to a Result that the warn expression generated if the event has a warning Status.
+ * **Warn**: A pointer to a Result that the warn expression generated if the event has a warning Status.
- * Crit: A pointer to a Result A pointer to a Result that expression generated if the event has a Warn Status
+ * **Crit**: A pointer to a Result A pointer to a Result that expression generated if the event has a Warn Status
- * Status: An integer representing the current severity (normal, warning, critical, unknown).
-As long as it is printed as a string, one will get the textual representation
+ * **Status**: An integer representing the current severity (normal, warning, critical, unknown).
+As long as it is printed as a string, one will get the textual representation.
+The status field has identification methods: `IsNormal()`, `IsWarning()`, `IsCritical()`, `IsUnknown()`, `IsError()` which return a boolean.
- * Time: A [Go time.Time object](https://golang.org/pkg/time/#Time).
+ * **Time**: A [Go time.Time object](https://golang.org/pkg/time/#Time) representing the time of the event.
 All the methods you find in Go's documentation attached to time.Time are available in the template
- * Unevaluated: A boolean value if the alert was unevaluated.
+ * **Unevaluated**: A boolean value if the alert was unevaluated.
 Alerts on unevaluated when the current was using `depends` to depend on another alert, and that other alert was non-normal.

- (TODO: Example demonstrating using of an Event in a template)
+It is important to note that the `Warn` and `Crit` fields are pointers.
+So if there was no `Warn` result and you attempt to access a property of `Warn` then you would get a template error at runtime.
+Therefore when referecing any fields of `Crit` or `Warn` such as `.Crit.Value`, it is vital that you ensure the `Warn` or `Crit` property of the Event is not a nil pointer first.

+ See the example under the [Events template variable](/definitions#events) to see how to use events inside a template.